22 Jul 2017 - 17 Sep 2017

-Bringing together artists whose practice exploits the harmony that exists between science, technology, engineering, maths and art.
+The exhibition brought together artists whose practice exploited the harmony that exists between science, technology, engineering, maths and art.

 Artists: James Dodd | Wade Marynowsky | David Lawrey & Jaki Middleton | Cameron Robbins | Tricky Walsh | Curator: Carrie Kibbler.

 A solar powered and time-based drawing instrument; a remote controlled mutant power tool that paints; a theoretical communication device; three automatons powered by vintage gramophone motors, and eight custom built autonomous robots.